xnie/rlearner/README.md

-# rlearner: R-learner for Quasi-Oracle Estimation of Hetereogenerous Treatment Effects
+# rlearner: R-learner for Quasi-Oracle Estimation of Heterogenerous Treatment Effects

-This package implements the R-learner for estimating hetereogeneous treatment effects, as proposed by Nie and Wager (2017).
+This package implements the R-learner for estimating heterogeneous treatment effects, as proposed by Nie and Wager (2017).
 We consider a setup where we observe data `(X, W, Y)` generated according to the following general nonparameteric model